While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 the Hopi Reservation.
 The painting is signed

-acronym for Helen Varner.
+Helen Varner.

 Helen Frye @ Work

-many times throughout the years, as seen
+Helen was painted many times throughout the

-Mountfort, was a well-known celebrity and
+who was a well-known celebrity-society artist

-society artist in Europe and Hollywood.
+of Europe and Hollywood.

-Fryes had moved into the Willow House at the Sedona Smoke Trail Ranch by fall of 1941.
-Notice
+the Sedona Smoke Trail Ranch by fall of 1941.
+In the first painting Cathedral Rock is displayed

-quite large).
-After Arnold Mountfort’s death his wife Paddy managed the Sedona ranch property
+outside the heavy draped windows.
+After Arnold Mountfort’s death (1942) his wife Paddy

 Sedona Arts Center St. Patrick's Day Floats